alifrumin/civievent-widget/readme.txt

 == Update ==

 This plugin was built before searchkit and afform.
 Today, we recommend using searchkit/afform to do this.
 These tools are included in core civicrm.
 They are more reliable and flexible than this plugin.
-To that end we have created an extension that creates two event listings "Upcoming Events" and "Past Events", the readme includes the shortcodes you can use to embed them on a wordpress page: https://github.com/aghstrategies/eventlistings
+To that end we have created an extension that creates two event listings "Upcoming Events" and "Past Events", the readme includes the shortcodes you can use to embed them on a wordpress page: https://github.com/aghstrategies/eventlistings Once installed you can copy and edit these examples to meet your needs.

 == Description ==